padrino/padrino-docs/guides/padrino-mailer.md

 ---

 ## Quick Usage

-Padrino supports sending any arbitrary email (using either sendmail or smtp) right from your controllers.
+Padrino supports sending any arbitrary email (using either sendmail or SMTP) right from your controllers.
 This is ideal for ‘one-off’ emails where the ‘full’ mailer object is simply unnecessary or too heavy for your simple task.

 Delivering an email within your controller is simple:

 ~~~ ruby
 # app/controllers/session.rb